gabriel-messas/canvas-text-printer/README.md

 # canvas-text-printer
-Prints text in HTML Canvas element with line breaks and proportional size calculations
+Prints text into an HTML Canvas element, in a rectangular area, with automatic line breaks and proportional size calculations